TheKikGen/MPC-LiveXplore-bootstrap/README.md

 How to install :

-1. Copy to the tkgl_bootstrap directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem
+1. Copy to the ".tkgl_bootstrap" directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem

    Important : the directory name MUST be ".tkgl_bootstrap" to effectively launch the bootstrap and hide it, when browsing files on the sdcard.